10 Tips to Fix iPhone Stuck in Headphone Mode Like a Pro

 As stated, the iPhone stuck on headphone problem usually occurs when the headphone jack is damaged.
 Too much debris can also cause this issue.
 Therefore, you should clean the headphone jack properly.
 Take the assistance of a cotton cloth and blow several times.
 You can also use compressed air to clean the socket.
 Make sure that you don’t apply water to the jack directly while cleaning it.
 One of the best ways to clean it is by using cotton buds.

 There could also be a technical issue with your phone.
 To fix it, simply plug in your headphone and wait for a while as your phone would detect it.
 Once it is done, gradually unplug the headphones.
 You might have to do this a handful of times to make this trick work.
 After doing this 2-3 times, your phone will come out of headphone mode.

 The headphone jack is one of the most exposed areas of the iPhone, and it can get damaged unknowingly as well.
 If you like to run or exercise while listening to your favorite tracks, then the chances are that the sweat can go to the headphone jack and cause water damage.
 Even if you have placed it in your pocket, too much humidity can damage your phone.

 To resolve this issue, try to drain your device while checking for water damage.
 You can always place silica gel dehumidifiers on the phone or keep them in a jar of unwashed rice as well.

 6. Plug headphone while playing music

-This is one of those expert tips that mostly work to fix the iPhone 11 stuck in headphone mode.
+This is one of those expert tips that mostly work to fix the iPhone 11/ iPhone 12/ iPhone 13 stuck in headphone mode.
 To start with, play a song on your phone and let your phone lock automatically while it is being played.
 Now, plug your headphone into your device and unlock it.
 Manually stop playing the song and properly unplug the headphone.
-This will let your phone come out of the headphone mode.
+This will let your phone come out of headphone mode.